Death Chants, Breakdowns & Military Waltzes: Reception

-In reviewing the 1967 reissue of Death Chants, Breakdowns & Military Waltzes, music critic Richie Unterberger writes the material "...is still outstanding..." and comparing to the original release "The fidelity is clearer."
-Of the 1999 reissue, Unterberger claims it "...does Fahey fans a massive favor by combining both versions onto one disc....
-Fahey achieves a full and reverberant quality that sets it off not just from the average country blues revivalists of the period, but from vintage country blues itself... it must be said that the originals have an intangibly more affecting, more mysterious quality that does not come through as strongly on the more carefully executed rehauls."
+In reviewing the 1967 reissue of Death Chants, Breakdowns & Military Waltzes for AllMusic, music critic Richie Unterberger writes that the material "is still outstanding" and compares it to the original release: "The fidelity is clearer."
+Of the 1999 reissue, Unterberger claims it "does Fahey fans a massive favor by combining both versions onto one disc...
+Fahey achieves a full and reverberant quality that sets it off not just from the average country blues revivalists of the period, but from vintage country blues itself ... it must be said that the originals have an intangibly more affecting, more mysterious quality that does not come through as strongly on the more carefully executed rehauls."

 In his piece for The New York Times, Ben Ratliff called Death Chants, Breakdowns & Military Waltzes "dense with eccentricity."